cjrace/gss-chart-colours/task_and_finish_proposal.md

 >
 >Parts of graphics required to understand the content, except when a particular presentation of graphics is essential to the information being conveyed.

-There is currently a lack of central guidance around building accessible charts as a statistician in government.
-This is a problem we've had analysts request we address in DfE and we've heard similar noises from elsewhere.
+There is currently a lack of central guidance around building accessible charts as a statistician in government and it's a problem we've had analysts request we address.
 We'd like to work together to provide centralised advice to encourage consistency across the entire GSS and prevent unnecessary duplication of the same work.

 ## Aims